OUR SCHEDULE FOR 2022

 Famous for the beauty of its unique turquoise clear waters and the abundance of underwater life, the Tuamotu Archipelago is a must-see destination for those who love the ocean.

 Rangiroa means “Huge Sky” on the local dialect paumotu.
 It is the largest atoll in French Polynesia and the second largest atoll on the world.
 There are around 3.000 lucky people from all over the world living on this atoll.
+There are 3 villages on the atoll with a some charming restaurants, bars and pearl markets.

 From a geological point of view, the atoll originated out of delicate coral outgrowths on the summit of a underwater volcanic mountain.